ashishchopra605/Item-Catalog/README.md

     - pip install oauth2client
     - pip install requests
     - pip install httplib2

-## How To Run

-  ##virtualbox
+ # virtualbox

-     - VirtualBox is the software that actually runs the VM.
+  -VirtualBox is the software that actually runs the VM.
 [You can download it from virtualbox.org, here.]  (https://www.virtualbox.org/wiki/Downloads)  Install the *platform package* for your operating system.
 You do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it.

+  -**Ubuntu 14.04 Note:** If you are running Ubuntu 14.04, install VirtualBox using the Ubuntu Software Center, not the virtualbox.org web site.
+Due to a [reported bug](http://ubuntuforums.org/showthread.php?t=2227131), installing VirtualBox from the site may uninstall other software you need.
+# usage
   - Run the virtual machine!
       - Open a terminal and execute:
       - sudo apt-get install virtualbox

-     - **Ubuntu 14.04 Note:** If you are running Ubuntu 14.04, install VirtualBox using the Ubuntu Software Center, not the virtualbox.org web site.
-Due to a [reported bug](http://ubuntuforums.org/showthread.php?t=2227131), installing VirtualBox from the site may uninstall other software you need.

   - Clone this Repository and change directory to this project
   - Now type in terminal
       - **python database_setup.py** to initialize the database.
       - **python project.py** to run the Flask web server.